 Make life a little easier with this list of practical things to keep in your car!
-They’ll help you be prepared for both emergencies and the little every day needs.
+They’ll help you be prepared for both emergencies and the little everyday needs.
 A post that every mom should read!

 I’m a big believer that it’s often the little things that make life a bit easier and happier.
 For me, one of those “little things” is to keep our car stocked with a few practical items- some that help us stave off emergencies and some that are just really convenient.
-I don’t know about you, but I find being prepared gives me such a satisfied feeling!
+I don’t know about you, but I find being prepared gives me such a satisfying feeling!

 10 Practical Things to Keep in Your Car to Make Life Easier

 One of my best tips for not having a messy car is to have a designated spot for all trash.
 Our classy solution for a car trashcan is….(((drum roll)))…a simple ice cream bucket!
 Okay, so maybe it’s not classy, but it works amazingly well!

 And we actually go a step further and line it with a plastic disposable shopping bag.
 (It adds to the classy look.)
 It not only keeps the bucket from quickly getting gross inside, but it also makes it super easy to empty the trash once it’s full.

 Added bonus: If someone gets sick on their stomach while you’re traveling, the trash can comes in handy for other uses too, if you get what I’m saying.

 Runny nose?
 Check.
 Spider crawling across your dashboard that needs to be squashed now?
 Check.
 A child that picked their nose?
 Check.